-The Board met six times during 2015.
+The Board met six times during 2016 and also approved various matters by unanimous written consent.
 Each of the directors attended at least 75% of the aggregate of (a) the total number of meetings of the Board, and (b) the total number of meetings of all committees of the Board on which he served.
 The Company has no policy with respect to directors attending the Annual Meeting of Stockholders.
-Two of the incumbent directors were present at the Company's 2015 Annual Meeting of Stockholders.
+One of the incumbent directors was present at the Company's 2016 Annual Meeting of Stockholders.

 The Board currently has a separately-designated Audit Committee and Compensation Committee, but does not have a separately-designated Nominating Committee.
-The Audit Committee met four times and the Compensation Committee met twice during the fiscal year ended December 31, 2015.
+The Audit Committee met six times during the fiscal year ended December 31, 2016.
+The Compensation Committee did not meet during 2016 but approved certain matters by unanimous written consent.